 Dos Santos Laus said he considered it important for bodies such as the U.S. Embassy to be able to approach the Brazilian Judiciary and Courts which, he said, enabled greater integration and articulation between the institutions.
 Such informal collaboration between U.S. agencies and Brazilian prosecutors was admitted by acting attorney general Kenneth Blanco in 2017, who boasted of Lula’s prosecution as a success story.
 This contact and collaboration, which bypassed the foreign ministry and ignored a 2001 decree on cooperation between the two countries on criminal issues, was presented to the TRF-4 by former President Lula’s defence as grounds for annulment of the so called “Triplex” case, which the court oversaw in early 2018.
 The TRF-4 rejected the evidence and their judgement led directly to Lula’s arrest and thus the prevention of his candidacy in the October election he was on course to win.
 This in turn left the field clear for a Bolsonaro victory.

 Facing widespread criticism of political partisanship on November 27th the TRF-4 voted to defy the Supreme Federal Court and augment the sentence for a case against Lula involving the a country farmhouse owned by wealthy friends of his family which had already been discredited.
-Judge Gebran, who has a longstanding personal relationship with Lava Jato judge turned Bolsonaro Justice Minister, Sérgio Moro, and whose irregular communications with Lava Jato Prosecutor Deltan Dallagnol have been exposed by leaks to the Intercept, was criticised for using political rather than legal points in his arguments, including a derided claim that the “real owner” of a property is the person who frequents it most.
+Judge Gebran, who has a longstanding personal relationship with Lava Jato judge turned Bolsonaro Justice Minister, Sérgio Moro, and whose irregular communications with Lava Jato Prosecutor Deltan Dallagnol have been exposed by leaks, was criticised for using political rather than legal points in his arguments, including a derided claim that the “real owner” of a property is the person who frequents it most.

 In October 2015, Willard Tenney Smith was posted to the U.S. Embassy in Caracas, Venezuela as a political advisor.
 He was immediately outed by Diosdado Cabello Rondón, Speaker of the National Assembly, as a former United States Department of Defense intelligence agent.